symonb/Bidirectional-DSHOT-and-RPM-Filter/README.md

 - For each bit there is only 3 sections, so buffers are much smaller than in version 1.
 - However this method uses 3 CCR for each timer (probably not a big deal).
 - It works for transferring but for reception it's not useful.

+Of course above methods would work with standard DShot as well (you would need to change checksum calculation and invert the signal).

 Tested in flight but for small scale, use with caution!